-- Gard charges straight off a thirty-foot ledge in her berserk eagerness to attack the grendelkin in the short story "Heorot", landing unharmed with An Axe to Grind.
+- Gard charges straight off a thirty-foot ledge in her berserk eagerness to attack the grendelkin in the short story "Heorot", landing unharmed with an axe.

 - In Children of Dune, Leto II demonstrates his new post-transformation abilities by leaping off a cliff and into a canal.

 - This is lampshaded on Burn Notice when Michael's narration explains that only someone very badass or very desperate will jump off a building to avoid pursuit.
 If you do jump off and don't get seriously killed, you are usually in the clear since an average pursuer is not going to be badass or desperate enough to follow you.
-It is then subverted right after when we see that while Michael indeed escapes by jumping off the roof of a building, Reality Ensues and he hurts his leg in the process.
+It is then subverted right after when we see that while Michael indeed escapes by jumping off the roof of a building, Surprisingly Realistic Outcome occurs and he hurts his leg in the process.

 - In Stan Lee's Lucky Man, Harry is trying to escape from the bad guys but to do so he must jump off a roof of a building.
 The jump is guaranteed to break some bones unless you are very lucky and land just right.
 Fortunately for Harry, he has an ancient bracelet that makes its wearer extremely lucky.
 He lands on the ground with no injuries.